Print-ABC/nextjs-todo-list-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Given Scenario

+### Your objective:
+Write a To-Do list application to show off simple CRUD.

+### Requirements:
+This is pretty much a free-style question, however, we would prefer if you used React + TypeScript.

+Use any `npm` package of your choice.